To our knowledge, Dr Manali Desai is the first woman of colour to lead a Cambridge department in the University’s 811-year history.

-To our knowledge, Dr Manali Desai is first woman of colour to lead a Cambridge department in the University’s 811-year history.
-In this interview, she speaks to MPhil alumnus Joe Cotton about taking on the role, the contemporary significance of sociology, and future directions for the department.
+In this interview, Dr Manali Desai (MD) speaks to MPhil alumnus Joe Cotton (JC) about taking on the role, the contemporary significance of sociology, and future directions for the department.

 JC: Congratulations on your appointment as Head of Department, although I feel like it couldn’t be a more challenging time to start the job!